theRAPTLab/gsgo/docs/00-dev-log.md

 * The **sim-inputs** module requests input state by group and role.
 It's responsible for providing a way to **bridge InputObjects with Agents** in the simulation.
 These InputObjects come from the input modules (PTrack and udevices)
 * **sim-inputs** is in charge of managing the list of agents that should be created from a group/role pool with a certain blueprint.
 It also needs to de-assign these inputs in a way similar to PTrack.

+## MAR 20 SAT

+Picking up from Thursday after a long recovery period.
+We're working on getting FakeTrack to appear as inputs to the simulator.
+Focus **only** on **devices**, as we don't need protocols yet (this is the expansion of the network)

+### Synchronizing `client-netdevices` with `svc-netdevices`

+* [x] client-netdevices handles 'NET:UR_PROTOCOLS` message to maintain device directory
+* [x] svc-netdevices handles `NET:SRV_PROTOCOLS` to register devices

+The tricky part now is the **devices data structure**.
+But maybe it will be clearer if I design the API calls first, and call them from FakeTrack as a dummy thing.

+* [x] make `UDevice` class
+* [x] split the PROTOCOL messages into `svc-netprotocols` and `client-netprotocols` respectively to make it easier to work
+* [x] add device directory support to `class-udevice`, `svc-netdevices`
+* [x] add registration code to FakeTrack and see that the server handles it and saves the information
+* [x] make sure `svc-netdevices` receives the socket deletion message